The Transgender Exigency

 "Above all, this book provides a very basic service to our society’s vexed debates about transgender: it gives the empiricals.
 I have not come across a book that lays out the relevant factual background better than this one does.
 Through careful and detailed discussion of the particularities involved, Schiappa develops a pragmatic, moderate, and sensible approach to the main issues, culminating in his very helpful proposal to apply four different levels of gatekeeping to transgender people in different kinds of context.
 This moderate and context-nuanced approach is a sensible corrective to the ideological extremism that all too often comes from both sides."

-- Professor Sophie Grace Chappell, Open University
+- Sophie Grace Chappell, Professor of Philosophy, Open University